multividas/developers-multividas/docs/rest/entities/comment.md

 # Comment Model at Multividas.com

-This document describes the attributes of the Comment model used in the multividas.com application.
+This document describes the attributes of the Comment model used in Multividas.com application.

 | Attribute Name   | Type        | Description                                 |
 |------------------|-------------|---------------------------------------------|